 - With a PPO Medicare Advantage plan, you can get out-of-network healthcare covered, but you will pay more.
 You should still plan to visit in-network providers as much as possible.
 You also don’t need to select a primary care doctor.

 Your insurer will have a list of in-network medical providers that they may send you or publish online.
 You will need to balance the premiums and out-of-pocket costs of any plan with the flexibility and coverage that you get.
 Any $0 premium Medicare Advantage plans in Indiana are likely to be an HMO.

-If you decide to move away from your plan’s service area, you will trigger a Special Election Period.
-At this time, you an choose a new Medicare Advantage plan in your new city.
+If you decide to move away from your plans service area, you will trigger a Special Election Period.
+At this time, you can choose a new Medicare Advantage plan in your new city.

 Indiana Medicare Resources

 If you have enrolled in Medicare Part A and Part B in Indiana, consider these helpful resources from your state.
 You can use them to sign up for Medicare, to read a complete description of benefits and more.